GerhardVisser/SirenSeq.jl/tutorials/Tutorial2.md

 ```
 Note:   ch1,   ofs =  0 + 0//1,  dur = 1//1,   itv =  7,  ocv = 3,  vel = 1.00,  sca = SirenSeq.Scales.cMaj
 ```
-The meaning of the displayed values was described in the previous lesson ([Tutorial1](https://github.com/GerhardVisser/SirenSeq.jl/blob/master/tutorials/Tutorial1.md#creating-a-note-sequence)).
+The meaning of these displayed values was described in the previous lesson ([Tutorial1](https://github.com/GerhardVisser/SirenSeq.jl/blob/master/tutorials/Tutorial1.md#creating-a-note-sequence)).

 There is only one **complex audio expression** type,
 ```julia